 An orthodontist creates space for permanent teeth to find a clear path.

-It helps correct the tuck in upper front teeth reducing the risk of teeth from breaking and knocking out.
+It helps correct the tuck in upper front teeth reducing the risk of teeth breaking and knocking out.

 The resting period offers permanent teeth the freedom of movement as they continue to grow.